 If I had any sort of superpower, it would be the ability to turn back time—mostly to take back the amount of drunk texts I’ve sent over the years, but also for the sake of my skin.
 Somerville was using all of my favorite skincare vernacular, and I knew that my skin was ready to get punctured.

-How to Prepare for the Aquagold Treatment
+How to Prepare for an Aquagold Facial

-What to Expect During Aquagold
+What to Expect During an Aquagold Facial

 The Aquagold treatment took all of 45 minutes, including the 15 to 20 minutes it took for me to wait for the numbing cream to kick in (a Kate Somerville-exclusive blend of lidocaine and “very strong” numbing agents, I was promised).
-After I was nice and numb, my very nice nurse named Cassie pulled out a small clear device the size of a thimble and announced she was going to start stamping.
+After I was numb, my very nice nurse named Cassie pulled out a small clear device the size of a thimble and announced she was going to start stamping.
 I made her show me the tip of the device, and sure enough, there were tiny needles protruding out—tiny needles that would soon be puncturing my skin and (hopefully) turning it into the texture of one of those shrimp dumplings I order in excess at dim sum.

-I have to admit that I didn’t notice an extreme difference right off the bat, but it did look slightly brighter.
+I have to admit that I didn’t notice an extreme difference right off the bat, but my skin did look slightly brighter.
 I went home that night, taking care not to touch my face or get it wet until the 12 hours had passed.

 The Final Takeaway

 For more information about Kate Somerville’s facials and to book one yourself, click here.
-To book an LA treatment, call (323) 655-7546.
+To book an L.A. treatment, call (323) 655-7546.
 To book a treatment in NYC, call Nordstrom’s Beauty Haven Concierge at (212) 295-2220.